SoftUni/Programming-Basics-Book-CSharp-EN/Content/Chapter-3-1-simple-conditions/simple-conditions/simple-conditions.md

-## Simple conditions
+## Simple Conditions

-In programming we often **check the conditions** and perform different actions, depending on the result of the check.
-This is done by **if** verification, which has the following construction:
+In programming we often **check particular conditions** and perform various actions depending on the result of the check.
+This is done by **if** condition, which has the following structure:

 ```csharp
 if (condition)